-The security of cultural goods remains an important issue for the European historic houses association.
-The illicit trafficking of stolen goods is a subject that concerns most our members.
+The security of cultural goods remains an important issue for the European Historic Houses Association.
+The illicit trafficking of stolen goods is a subject that concerns most of our members.
 Residential houses are the first victims of theft, before places of worship and museums.
-Most robberies are committed in historic houses which are open to the public, which makes them very vulnerable.
-As about half of the private historic houses in Europe are accessible to the public, one can imagine how sensitive this issue is for our members.
+Most robberies are committed in historic houses that are open to the public, which makes them very vulnerable.
+Since about half of the private historic houses in Europe are accessible to the public, one can imagine how sensitive this issue is for our members.

-- To create a European database composed of specific criteria on which each private owner could put down a European inventory card, describing the object stolen in two exemplars, one in English, the other one in the language of the owner.
+- To create an European database composed of specific criteria on which each private owner could put down an European inventory card, describing the object stolen in two copies, one in English, the other one in the language of the owner.

 - To strengthen the juridical status of the inventory, in order to facilitate the research and also the traceability of the items.
-Also, it can make easier the recovery for the owner of the item who has sometimes to pay again his own cultural goods.
+Also, it can ease the process of recovery for the owner of the items, who sometimes has to repay for his own cultural goods.

-- To coordinate all the national legislations dealing with the illicit trafficking of cultural goods and create a European legislation which defines, at an European scale, what are cultural goods, illicit trafficking and concealment.
+- To coordinate all the national legislations dealing with the illicit trafficking of cultural goods and create an European legislation that would define, at an European level, the definitions of cultural goods, illicit trafficking and concealment.

-- To encourage the police specialized in the illicit trafficking of cultural goods to help the local police to be able to fight again the theft.
+- To encourage the police specialized in the illicit trafficking of cultural goods to raise awareness for local police forces by offering seminars and conferences, so they can be better prepared to fight against theft.

 - 12.05.2016 EHHA.EN.ELO.ARDHJB common letter to the Belgian minister for Security and the Interior Mr. Jambon concerning the removal of the police unit specialized in the illicit trafficking of art (FR & NL)